 Iron Harvest is an upcoming RTS with a unique style in development the German studio King Art Games.
 The game is set in 1920s in an alternate timeline where Europe's geographic map looks very different and diesel fueled mechs are widely employed in combat engagements.

-King Art Games have recently announced a Kickstarter campaign in order to complete the game's development.
+King Art Games have recently announced a Kickstarter in order to complete the game's development.
 Sure enough, a video of the actual gameplay footage soon followed, probably serving as a proof of concept.